-The most effective way is to use a premium hosting like Liquidweb for a tremendous speed boost.
+The most effective way is to use a fast hosting like SiteGround for a tremendous speed boost.

-From SEO and conversion standpoint, the ROI of premium hosting can’t match (it’s one of the best investment you can make for your business).
+From SEO and conversion standpoint, the ROI of a high-quality hosting can’t be match (it’s one of the best investment you can make for your business).

 If your site is targeting international users, use a CDN service to accelerate content delivery and boost your site’s speed significantly.